Federal ministers seek to reassure family of Canadian woman missing in West Africa

 The 34-year-old Blais and her Italian friend Luca Tacchetto have not been heard from since Dec.
 15. They were travelling by car in southwestern Burkina Faso en route to Togo, where they planned to do volunteer work with an aid group.

-Visibly shaken, Bibeau said she had reassured the family that the Canadian government is working hard to find Blais.
-She described the meeting as a conversation between mothers.

 A statement Wednesday by Burkina Faso Security Minister Clement Sawadogo referred to the disappearance of Blais and Tacchetto as a kidnapping.
-The Canadian government has not confirmed the information.
+The Canadian government has not confirmed the information, and Bibeau said only that it is not ruling out any possibilities.

-The meeting came the day after news broke that another Canadian, Kirk Woodman, had been found dead in Burkina Faso after being kidnapped this week.
-Woodman, originally from Halifax, worked for a Vancouver-based mining company.
+The meeting came the day after another Canadian, Kirk Woodman, was found dead in northern Burkina Faso, close to the border with Mali and Niger.
+An executive with a Vancouver-based mining company, Woodman had been kidnapped a day earlier by gunmen as he worked on a gold mining project.

+Blais and Tacchetto set off in his car on Nov.
+20 from the northern Italian town of Vigonza, outside Padua.
+They travelled through France, Spain, Morocco, Mauritania and Mali before arriving in Burkina Faso.
+They were last seen in the city of Bobo-Dioulasso in the country’s southwest.

-Blais’ mother and sister live in Sherbrooke, where Prime Minister Justin Trudeau and his cabinet have been holding a retreat.
+Blais’ mother and sister live in Sherbrooke, where Prime Minister Justin Trudeau and his cabinet have been meeting this week.